Belair Golf Course and Country Club – proposals for future use

-Businesses, non-government organisations and community groups were invited to submit their Expressions of Interest proposal for the Belair Golf Course and Country Club site by 15 November 2018.
+In late 2018, businesses, non-government organisations and community groups were invited to submit Expressions of Interest for future uses of the Belair Golf Course and Country Club site.

 About the Belair Golf Course and Country Club opportunity